-As you can see, this is one of the best value racks on the market, and I definitely think that lower base price is probably the best you’re going to get.
+As you can see, this is one of the best value squat racks you can get, and I definitely think that this lower base price is probably the best you’re going to get.

 REP PR-1100 Power Rack

-The PR-1100 Power Rack from Rep Fitness is the best budget power rack on the market by far!
+The PR-1100 Power Rack from Rep Fitness is the best power rack on a budget you can get!

-Luckily, this rack from REP is in a league of its own!
+Luckily, this squat rack from Rep Fitness is in a league of its own!

 I’ve recommended it for years, and I’ve received a ton of feedback from you guys that have had a chance to try it out.

-It really is a fantastic budget rack that has way excellent options available compared to others at this price point.
+It really is one of the best budget power racks that has a bunch of attachment options available compared to others at this price point.

-The first significant feature I love about this rack is its height-adjustable, multi-grip pullup bar.
+The first significant feature I love about this squat rack is its height-adjustable, multi-grip pull up bar.

-This allows you to do any pullup variations you prefer while also allowing you to invert the bar to accommodate lower ceilings and shorter lifters.
+This allows you to do any types of pull ups you prefer while also allowing you to invert the multi-grip pull up bar to accommodate lower ceilings and shorter lifters.

-It also has laser engraved numbered uprights, which is unheard of for budget racks.
+It also has laser engraved numbered uprights, which is unheard of for a budget power rack.

-Knowing where the hell to make adjustments for your j-cups, safeties, and attachments is a huge deal trust me!
+Knowing where the hell to make adjustments for your j-hooks, safeties, and attachments is a huge deal trust me!

-Another issue with a cheap budget option is the crappy j-cups they include.
+Another issue with a cheap budget option is the crappy j-hooks they include.
 Metal bar on metal j-cup will tear your bar up over time.

-That’s why REP has their shit together and constructed theirs with UHMW plastic which protects your bar.
+That’s why Rep Fitness has their shit together and constructed theirs with UHMW plastic which protects your bar.

 Amazing concept, right?

-Sure, they’re definitely not the same quality as the beefier attachments REP makes, but they aren’t supposed to be!
+Sure, they’re definitely not the same quality as the beefier attachments Rep Fitness makes, but they aren’t supposed to be!